 The ACT Aspire Summative is an online assessment designed to measure students' progress toward College and Career Preparedness and Success over the course of time.
 The ACT Aspire test battery produces scores that describe students' projected growth in English, reading, mathematics and science.

-For the 2017-18 school year, the assessment will be administered between November and early December to students in grades 4 - 8.
-Students in grade 9 will test on October 17th.
+For the 2018-19 school year, the assessment will be administered between October and November to students in grades 4 - 8.
+Students in grade 9 will test on October 10th.

 Some features of the test include: